 and $\phi_\tau^\eps$ denotes the flow at time $\tau$ of \eqref{eq:SClinear}.
 There exists $C>0$ and $h_0>0$ such that the following error estimate holds true for any $\eps\in(0,\eps_{max}]$, any $h\in[0,h_0]$ and $n\in\NN$ satisfying $nh\leq T$:

-The constants $C$ and $h_0$ do not depend on $\eps$. \end{theorem} \begin{remark} The constant $T_{max}$ appearing in Theorem \ref{thm:conv} is well-defined and positive (see Theorem \ref{thm:existencecontrole}). \end{remark} Our proof is reminiscent of two previous results related to, on the one hand, splitting schemes for equations with Burgers nonlinearity \cite{2012_Holden_Lubich_Risebro} and on the other hand, splitting scheme for NLS in the semiclassical limit with \cite{MR3138106}.
+The constants $C$ and $h_0$ do not depend on $\eps$. \end{theorem} \begin{remark} The constant $T_{max}$ appearing in Theorem \ref{thm:conv} is well-defined and positive since $\tau\mapsto \phi^0_\tau$ exists locally in time (see Theorem \ref{thm:existencecontrole}). \end{remark} \begin{remark} The numerical analysis performed for the proof of Theorem \ref{thm:conv} can immediately be extended after the caustics for $T_{max}\leq T$ and $\eps>0$ since the solution of \eqref{eq:SClinear} (as the one of \eqref{eq:GPElinear}) are global.
+Nevertheless, the constants $C$ and $h_0$ appearing in the result will not be independent on $\eps$ anymore.
+This point is illustrated in Section \ref{sec:num}. \end{remark} \begin{remark} The proof of Theorem \ref{thm:conv} can be adapted to any time-splitting method of order $1$ obtained after permutation of the four flows in \eqref{scheme1}. \end{remark} Our proof is reminiscent of two previous results related to, on the one hand, splitting schemes for equations with Burgers nonlinearity \cite{2012_Holden_Lubich_Risebro} and on the other hand, splitting scheme for NLS in the semiclassical limit with \cite{MR3138106}.
 Nonetheless, due to the finite-time existence of both exact and approximate flows, and to the peculiarity of the Lipschitz-type stability of the exact flows (see Lemma \ref{lem:1}), our proof follows a different path.
 In particular, we lean the approximate solutions on the exact one to ensure that they do not blow up.
 Besides, the application of Lady Windermere's fan argument is somehow hidden in an induction procedure.
-Finally, let us mention that, in spite of the fact that we do not specifically address this case, it is our belief that this result can be extended to the Schrödinger equation with a nonlinearity of Hartree-type (see also \cite[Remark 4.5]{MR3138106}).
+Finally, let us mention that, in spite of the fact that we do not specifically address this case, it is our belief that this result can be extended to Schrödinger equations with time dependent potentials, to the second-order scheme, to the Schrödinger equation with a nonlinearity of Hartree-type and to the weakly nonlinear Schrödinger equation (see also \cite[Remark 4.5]{MR3138106}).